yuezk/GlobalProtect-openconnect/README.md

 ## Features

-- Similar user experience as the offical client in macOS.
+- Similar user experience as the official client in macOS.
 - Supports both SAML and non-SAML authentication modes.
 - Supports automatically selecting the preferred gateway from the multiple gateways.
-- Supports switching gateway manually.
+- Supports switching gateway from the system tray menu manually.

 ## Prerequisites